joshcarr/Apple-Quartz-Filters/README.md

 It uses the poorly documented Quartz filtering ability for PDFs in Preview.
 There are a couple of articles I found here or elsewhere on the web, but they still don't make things simple.

 You can manually edit those same settings (using Colorsync Utility) but can also benefit from my trial-and-error process and directly download from my iDisk.
-After download and decompressions, *simply drag the downloaded "Filters" folder to your Library folder* (inside your user folder to install it just for this user, or at the root level of your hard disk in order to install it for all users) - And if you already have such a folder, simply copy the contents of the downloaded folder into it.
+After download and decompressions, *simply drag the downloaded "Filters" folder to /Library/PDF Services* - And if you already have such a folder, simply copy the contents of the downloaded folder into it.

 Feel free to use, download, copy, use the idea ... in any way you like.